yis11178/algorithm_specialization/Divide_and_Conquer/README.md

 ## Quick Sort
+  ### Overall algorithm
     1. Choose a pivot
-    2. Rearrange the array such that all numbers on the left of the pivot is smaller than the pivot, all numbers on the right of the pivot is larger than the pivot
+    2. Partition the array with pivot
+    3. numbers on the left of the pivot is smaller than the pivot, numbers on the right of the pivot is larger than the pivot
-    3. Do it recursively
+    4. Recursive call on left partition
+    5. Recursive call on right partition

+  ### Partition the array

   If additional memory is allowed:

-    ```
     array = []
     array += pivot
     for i in array: